 Updated: Jun 17

-The term 'TCS' is often used to refer to food that either requires temperature or time control for food safety.
+The term 'TCS' is often used to refer to food that either requires temperature or time control for food safety and 7 day date marking.
 So let the games begin and test your knowledge.

 Par-cooked Bacon - still soft and flexible.

 Cooked or par-cooked bacon is a confusing item for lots of cooks.
 Here's the food safety rundown:

 If you cook bacon completely so that it is crispy, than the 'water activity' is so low (amount of water left in product) that it is not considered a TCS food and can be held without temperature control.

 If the bacon is par-cooked (still soft) because you want to allow some more cooking time once it is ordered, is a TCF and needs to be held under temperature control.
 Temperature control is 41F or less or 135F or greater.

 A third alternative is to put the par-cooked bacon on a time as a control for public health.
 This consists of time stamping the par-cooked bacon when it is pulled from cooking and discard it after four hours.
 You can hold it at any temperature during those four hours.